covalenthq/bsp-agent/docs/CONTRIBUTING.md

 2. Participate in thoughtful discussion on that issue.

-3. If you would like to contribsute:
+3. If you would like to contribute:
-    1. If the issue is a proposal, ensure that the proposal has been accepted by the Evmos team.
+    1. If the issue is a proposal, ensure that the proposal has been accepted by the Covalent team.
     2. Ensure that nobody else has already begun working on the same issue.
 If someone already has, please make sure to contact the individual to collaborate.
     3. If nobody has been assigned the issue and you would like to work on it, make a comment on the issue to inform the community of your intentions to begin work.
 Ideally, wait for confirmation that no one has started it.
 However, if you are eager and do not get a prompt response, feel free to dive on in!